splewis/get5/README.md

 The core idea behind its use is all match details being fully defined in a single config file.
 Check out [this example config](configs/get5/example_match.cfg).
 Its main target use-case is tournaments and leagues (online or LAN).
 All that is required of the server-admins is to load match config file to the server and the match should run without any more manual actions from the admins.
 This plugin is not invasive - most of its functionality is built to work within how the CS:GO server normally operates, not replacing its functionality.
 It is not recommended for your new matchmaking service.

+It is meant to be relatively easy to use for tournament admins.

 Features of this include:
 - Locking players to the correct team by their Steam ID
 - In-game map veto support from the match's maplist